thomaspurchas/open-utility-frontend-test/README.md

-# Open Utility Code Challenge
+# Open Utility Code Challenge :sunny: :partly_sunny: :rainbow:

 Thanks for your interest in joining the OU team.
 Below are a number of tasks for building our highly scientific weather forecasting feature.
 There are four